PipeWire/wireplumber/docs/rst/design/understanding_wireplumber.rst

 The Library
 -----------

-WirePlumber is built on top of a library that provides some fundamental building blocks for expressing all the session management logic.
-This library can also be used outside the scope of the WirePlumber daemon in order to build external tools and GUIs that interact with PipeWire.
+libwireplumber wraps PipeWire API and provides higher level and more convenient API.
+It provides fundamental building blocks for expressing all the session management logic.
+WirePlumber daemon implements the session management  logic.
+However this library can also be used outside the scope of the WirePlumber daemon in order to build external tools and GUIs that interact with PipeWire.
+It is written in C and is GObject based.

 The Object Model
 ^^^^^^^^^^^^^^^^